neondatabase/website/content/docs/guides/neon-github-integration.md

         api_key: ${{ secrets.NEON_API_KEY }}
 ```

-The possibilities are endless.
 You can integrate Neon's GitHub Actions into your workflow, develop custom actions, or combine Neon's actions with those from other platforms or services.

 If you're new to GitHub Actions and workflows, GitHub's [Quickstart for GitHub Actions](https://docs.github.com/en/actions/quickstart) is a good place to start.